 Resource exploration and maintenance in the arctic presents unique challenges with respect to off-road travel logistics.
 Locations for exploratory drilling and maintenance of infrastructure often reside outside of existing roads and pads, requiring the need to build seasonal ice roads or snow trails for transport of equipment and personnel during the harsh winter work season.

 Off-road travel and ice road construction, if not well-managed, can lead to irreparable damage to tundra ecosystems.
 Thus in Alaska, criteria are set in place by the Department of Natural Resources (ADNR) and the Bureau of Land Management (BLM) that establishes environmental thresholds for when ice road construction can begin, mostly related to snow cover and the freeze/thaw condition of the active layer.
-Further, while construction and use of seasonal ice roads necessarily mitigates impact on the tundra, logistics are further complicated as the winter oil exploration season is dynamic from year to year (Figure 1), with recent measures taken to help stabilize the annual season length (Please follow THIS LINK for access to a more recent and comprehensive summary of North Slope ice road operations; see Section 4.3 for Tundra Travel).
+Further, while construction and use of seasonal ice roads necessarily mitigates impact on the tundra, logistics are further complicated as the winter oil exploration season is dynamic from year to year (Figure 1), with recent measures taken to help stabilize the annual season length.
 Thus, methods to maximize the winter work season are critical in order to mobilize and demobilize drilling equipment, camps and personnel, and complete exploratory drilling objectives safely, and within a relatively short winter window.

 Be Data-Centric and Jump-start Your Operations

 First published in the November/December edition of Scandinavian Oil-Gas Magazine, Hans Christian Krarup of Golder & Associates, emphasizes the importance of not solely relying on previously collected baseline data,